robb-j/goldiprox/README.md

 This is the same as before but is set on a per-component basis, it will use a wildcard for any component not set, such as the protocol and pathname in this case.
-Also note that the wildcard in pathname includes the `/` prefix, so you don't need to put it in the url template here.
+Also note that the wildcard in pathname includes the `/` prefix, so you don't need to put it in the URL template here.

-So far this has all been about redirection, but the extra power is in proxying requests too.
+So far this has all been about redirection, but the other power is in proxying requests.
 This lets you rewrite requests to look a different way or access things on networks not available to the client:

+> In the future there could be more options to proxy, e.g. to add secret headers
+> or parameters to the request during the proxy.
+For example you might want to
+> set an `Authorization` header in-flight to access resources behind
+> authentication.

 ```json
 {